awsdocs/amazon-rekognition-developer-guide/doc_source/stored-video-lambda.md

 ## Create the SNS Topic<a name="lambda-create-sns-topic"></a>

-The completion status of a Amazon Rekognition Video video analysis operation is sent to an Amazon SNS topic\.
+The completion status of an Amazon Rekognition Video video analysis operation is sent to an Amazon SNS topic\.
 This procedure creates the Amazon SNS topic and the IAM service role that gives Amazon Rekognition Video access to your Amazon SNS topics\.
 For more information, see [Calling Amazon Rekognition Video Operations](api-video.md)\.

 **To create an Amazon SNS topic**